 ABOUT THE FELLOWSHIP

-The Roundabout Directing Fellowship has been established to provide development opportunities, resources, and career assistance to early career directors in the American Theatre.
+The Roundabout Directing Fellowship has been established to provide development opportunities, resources, and career assistance to early career directors in the American Theatre, defined here as those who have not yet directed a production at a major off-Broadway or regional theatre.
 The Fellowship was created specifically to foster new relationships with, and to create a launchpad for, artists who have traditionally been denied equitable opportunities in the theatre industry.
 To that end, we actively encourage and seek applications from underrepresented groups, inclusive of race, color, religion, gender, gender identity or expression, sexual orientation, national origin, age, veteran status, and disability status.

 The Fellowship is ideally suited to a candidate seeking experience as an assistant director on productions large and small, mentorship from established artists, immersion in a not-for-profit institution, independence to pursue their own projects, and introductions to artistic leaders across the industry.
 The Fellowship will select one director for a season-long commitment, providing them time and support while working alongside some of the foremost artists in the field.

-Since their time at Roundabout, past Fellows have gone on to direct off-Broadway, regionally, and at academic institutions around the country.
-They have served as associate directors on and off Broadway and have taken further steps in their freelance careers after deepening their networks through the Fellowship.
-Our goal is to support and advance the next generation of directors for the American theatre by providing them with a foundation on which they can build lasting careers in the industry.
+Since their time at Roundabout, past Fellows have gone on to direct on Broadway, off-Broadway, regionally, and at academic institutions around the country.
+They have served as associate directors on and off Broadway, on national tours, and have taken further steps in their freelance careers after deepening their networks through the Fellowship.
+Our goal is to support and advance the next generation of directors for the American Theatre by providing them with a foundation on which they can build lasting careers in the industry.

 THE FELLOWSHIP SEASON